yuanze-lin/REVIVE/README.md

           --write_results
 ```

+It will not only output the final accuracy, but also
-It will generate the final results as "prediction.json" under the defined
+generate the final results as "prediction.json" under the defined
 checkpoint directory path.

 ### Test with json file